akib9ctg/university-management/README.md

 docker compose up --build
 ```
 Make sure Docker Desktop (or your Docker engine) is running before executing the command; otherwise `docker compose` will fail to connect to the daemon.
+Also ensure that `8080` (API) and `5050` (pgAdmin) are free on your host before starting the stack—if another service is already bound to either port, Docker will fail the run step with a port binding error.
 This builds the API image, starts PostgreSQL 16, and pgAdmin 4.
 Service endpoints:
 - API: http://localhost:8080 (Swagger UI at `http://localhost:8080/swagger`)
 - PostgreSQL: _internal only_ (reachable from other containers through the `postgres` host name)